nih-cfde/training-and-engagement/docs/General-Tutorials/cfdebot_website_editing.md

 In this tutorial, we lay out the general steps for the single stage PR process.

-Step 1: Go to website's GitHub repository.
+### Step 1: Go to website's GitHub repository.

-Step 2: Create a new branch, `my_branch` (type new branch name, hit enter)
+### Step 2: Create a new branch

-The new branch should be created with the `master` branch as its base.
+If working from Github, type a new branch name (e.g., `my_branch`) and hit `ENTER` The new branch should be created with the `master` branch as its base.

+### Step 3: Make edits

-Step 3: You should now be on your new branch, otherwise click `Branch:master` and switch to your new branch.
+You should now be on your new branch, otherwise click `Branch:master` and switch to your new branch.

 Find the file(s) you want to change and make changes directly in the web interface (while not necessary, you can also make changes via a local copy of the repo with `git` commands).
 When you’re done editing, scroll to the bottom of the page to commit the changes; Github knows to commit the changes to your branch.

+### Step 4: Create pull request

-Step 4: Push your changes from `my_branch` to the `master` branch by clicking on "Compare & pull request".
+Push your changes from `my_branch` to the `master` branch by clicking on "Compare & pull request".
 Add a description about the pull request (PR) and submit it.
 Depending on the website, follow style guidelines for the PR and review process.

+### Step 5: Wait for cfde-bot checks

-Step 5: The cfde-bot will now make sure the website can build with these changes.
+The cfde-bot will now make sure the website can build with these changes.
 The PR page will the progress as the bot goes through its checks, starting with a yellow circle and "Some checks haven't completed yet".
 If the checks complete successfully, the circle turns green with a check mark and the message switches to "All checks have passed".
 If any checks failed, there will be a red circle with an "X" mark and the message "Some checks were not successful".
 In the latter case, check the build logs to track the error.

+### Step 6: Check rendered changes

-Step 6: If the checks pass, changes should be automatically merged into a preview version of the readthedocs website.
+If the checks pass, changes should be automatically merged into a preview version of the readthedocs website.
 Click on the "Details" button of the "docs/readthedocs.com:<Github repo> — Read the Docs build succeeded!" check to view the rendered preview (the website is rendered for the specific PR).

-Step 7: Request reviews.
+### Step 7: Request reviews.

 If you are satisfied with the edits, request reviewers to check, request changes, and approve the changes.

-Step 7: Merge changes.
+### Step 8: Merge changes.

 When the PR has been approved, click "Merge pull request" and confirm merge.
 Be sure to delete your branch.
 Your edits should now be viewable on the public-facing website!